SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/move-db-copies.md

 ## Use the Exchange Management Shell to move a replicated mailbox database to a new path

 > [!NOTE]
-> You can't use the EAC to move a replicated mailbox database to a new path.
+> You can't use the Exchange admin center (EAC) to move a replicated mailbox database to a new path.

 1. Note any replay lag or truncation lag settings for all copies of the mailbox database being moved.
 You can obtain this information by using the [Get-MailboxDatabase](http://technet.microsoft.com/library/e12bd6d3-3793-49cb-9ab6-948d42dd409e.aspx) cmdlet, as shown in this example.